waitdown/learngit/readme.txt

-Git is a version control system. now I will leran this.
+Git is a version control system. now I will leran this for two days.